First, there was the fan…

 Since everything is connected, Facilities Managers can now monitor any HVAC systems on any connected site – from the comfort of their office.
 This allows them to identify risks and notify the relevant service company, so they can send the right people to the right location with the right tools.

-Facilities Managers can now view all the connected HVACs systems at all the connected sites – through a single, remote interface.
+Facilities Managers can now view all the connected commerical HVACs systems at all the connected sites – through a single, remote interface.

-This remote HVAC monitoring solution allows Facilities Managers to:
+This remote HVAC monitoring solution allows Facilities Managers to

 This solution is enabled by connecting a Wattmeter to the power circuit of the VRF’s outdoor units in the building.
 This connection allows to break down the overall consumption of the VRF system to each of the system’s individual indoor units.